secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Bash Scripting/Introduction/Bourne Again Shell.md

 ### Introduction
-- [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) is the scripting language we use to communicate with Unix-based OS and give commands to the system.
-Since May 2019, Windows provides a [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) that allows us to use `Bash` in a Windows environment.
+- Bash is a scripting language used to interact with Unix-based OS and give commands to the system.
+Since May 2019, Windows supports Bash via the Windows Subsystem for Linux (WSL).
-- It is essential to master the language to work efficiently with it.
-The main difference between scripting and programming languages is that we don't need to compile the code to execute the scripting language, as opposed to programming languages.
-- As penetration testers, we must be able to work with any operating system, whether it is Windows or Unix-based.
-Efficiency depends mainly on the knowledge of the systems, especially in the privilege escalation field.
+- Unlike programming languages, scripting languages like Bash do not require compilation to execute.
+- As penetration testers, proficiency in both Windows and Unix-based systems is essential, especially for tasks like privilege escalation.
-- On Unix-based systems, it is essential to learn how to use the terminal, filter data, and automate these processes.
-Especially in large Unix-based enterprise networks, we will have to deal with large amounts of data.
-We have to sort and filter out accordingly to determine potential gaps and information as fast as possible.
+- On Unix-based systems, learning how to use the terminal, filter data, and automate tasks is crucial, especially when dealing with large data sets in enterprise networks.
-- It is also essential to learn how to combine several commands and work with individual results.
-This is where scripting comes in, increasing our speed and efficiency.
-Like a programming language, a scripting language has almost the same structure, which can be divided into:
-	- `Input` & `Output`
-	- `Arguments`, `Variables` & `Arrays`
-	- `Conditional execution`
-	- `Arithmetic`
-	- `Loops`
-	- `Comparison operators`
-	- `Functions`
-- It is often common to automate some processes not to repeat them all the time or process and filter a large amount of information.
-In general, a script does not create a process, but it is executed by the interpreter that executes the script, in this case, the `Bash`.
-To execute a script, we have to specify the interpreter and tell it which script it should process.
+- Scripting increases efficiency by automating tasks and combining commands to process results quickly.
+- Like programming languages, Bash scripting has key components: Input & Output, Arguments, Variables & Arrays, Conditional Execution, Arithmetic, Loops, Comparison Operators, and Functions.
+- Scripting is often used to automate repetitive tasks or process large amounts of information.
+Scripts are executed by an interpreter, like Bash, which processes the specified script.

 ### Script Execution - Examples